Gulf and Ship Island Railroad: Construction

-The primary rail line began at Gulfport and extended northward to Jackson, Mississippi, with branch lines connected to the towns of Maxie, Mendenhall, and Laurel.
-Additional rail lines extended to the towns of Pontotoc and Ripley and into territory adjacent to the Tennessee River in the northeastern portion of Mississippi.
+On October 3, 1896, the railroad was completed between Gulfport and Hattiesburg.
+In mid-1899, work began on an extension northwards to Jackson plus a branch from Saratoga to Laurel.
+The eastern portion of the Laurel branch was in use by that October.
+Passenger service on the main line was extended north to Saratoga in April 1900.
+The Jackson extension opened on July 5, 1900, with passenger service added on August 1.
+The Laurel branch was completed to Saratoga on August 31, 1900.
+A branch from Maxie to Columbia opened later in 1900.
+It was extended in April 1906 to rejoin the main line at Mendenhall.

+Operation

+The Gulf and Ship Island Railroad operated exclusively in the State of Mississippi.
+The company eventually owned approximately 160 mi of standard gauge main rail line, 147 mi of branch lines and 106 mi of track in Gulfport.
 The G&SIRR opened a vast resource of southern yellow pines for harvest.
 Logging and lumber companies sprang up in towns along the rail line and used the railroad to transport logs to sawmills and lumber to markets.
-By 1902, the 74 mi of G&SIRR, between Gulfport and Hattiesburg, averaged one sawmill and one turpentine distillery every 3 mi.
+By 1902, the 74 mi of the line between Gulfport and Hattiesburg averaged one sawmill and one turpentine distillery every 3 mi.
 In 1907 alone, about 800 million board feet of southern yellow pine lumber was transported on the G&SIRR.

-Exports and imports

 The G&SIRR Company controlled a 6-mile (9.7-km) long channel in the Gulf of Mexico that connected the mainland to Ship Island.
 Dredging of a shipping channel was completed by the S.S.
 Bullis Company in 1902; it connected Ship Island and the main railroad terminal at Gulfport.
 The G&SIRR greatly facilitated the development of the shipping port.
 Between 1903 and 1907, more than a billion board feet of timber was shipped out of Gulfport.
 In 1908, the first shipment of cotton was exported by steamship.
 During the early years after port development, some of the items imported through Gulfport included phosphates, iron pyrite, creosote oil, naval stores and mahogany.
 From 1910 through 1913, the Port of Gulfport shipped and exported more timber than any other port in the world.

-The state of Mississippi derived substantial benefits from the G&SIRR.
-The railroad facilitated the development of towns along its route, gave rise to a booming timber industry, resulted in the creation of the city of Gulfport, and brought about construction of a deep-water seaport.
-Beginning in 1924, the G&SIRR operated as a subsidiary of the Illinois Central Railroad but lost its independent identity in 1946.
+Illinois Central

+In December 1924, the Illinois Central Railroad (IC) and the G&SIRR began operating through sleepers between Gulfport, Chicago, and Memphis.
+The Chicago–Gulfport sleeper was carried by the Panama Limited between Chicago and Gulfport.
+The IC acquired the G&SIRR in 1925.

+The IC discontinued Jackson–Gulfport passenger service in November 1950, defying an order the month before from the Mississippi Public Service Commission.
+The IC obtained an injunction against the order.
+The injunction was dissolved in 1954; the commission renewed its order, but the railroad obtained another injunction in August 1954.
+A federal court ruled in favor of the railroad in 1956.
+The municipalities along the line declined to fund an appeal to the Supreme Court.